-- Touch the on Application Toolbar
+- 1. Touch the on Application Toolbar

-Set the file name using the dialog box displayed.
+- 2. Set the file name using the dialog box displayed.

 - 3. Touch Save button.

-Generating the report
+Generating a report

 - 1. Touch the on Application Toolbar

 - 2. Setup Report Generator using the dialog box.
 For details, refer to "Report" in Application Toolbar.

 - 3. Touch Generate button.